scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 ## Step 3.
 Configure EKS

-Amazon EKS provides a scalable and highly-available Kubernetes control plane that runs across multiple AWS availability zones, which helps you to achieve the high availability and scalability for Scalar DL.
 This section shows how to configure a Kubernetes service for Scalar DL deployment.

 ### Prerequisites

 Install the following tools on your host machine:
-* [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-install): In this guide, AWS CLI is used to create a kubeconfig file to access the EKS cluster.
+* [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html): In this guide, AWS CLI is used to create a kubeconfig file to access the EKS cluster.
-* [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#install-kubectl-binary-with-curl-on-linux): Kubernetes command-line tool to manage EKS cluster.
+* [kubectl](https://kubernetes.io/docs/tasks/tools/): Kubernetes command-line tool to manage EKS cluster.
 Kubectl 1.19 or higher is required.

 ### Requirements

 * You must have an EKS cluster with Kubernetes version 1.19 or above in order to use our most up-to-date configuration files.
 * Kubernetes node group must be labeled with key as `agentpool` and value as `scalardlpool` for [ledger](https://github.com/scalar-labs/scalardl) and [envoy](https://www.envoyproxy.io/) deployment.
+* If you are creating a Kubernetes cluster on a private subnet, you must add a new rule in the Kubernetes Security Group to enable HTTPS access to the bastion server from the Kubernetes cluster.

 ### Recommendations